Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Simulation Study

 \subsection{Finite-Sample Performance of Score-Optimization Estimators}

-We now examine the finite-sample behavior of tail-index estimators based on the Energy score, $\hat{\gamma}_k(ES_\beta)$.
-Their performance is compared with that of the classical Hill estimator over a range of tail indices.
+We now examine the finite-sample behavior of tail-index estimators based on the Energy score, $\hat{\gamma}_k(ES_\beta)$, {to illustrate the finite-sample behavior of Energy-score-based estimation.} Their performance is compared with that of the classical Hill estimator over a range of tail indices.
 Recall that the parameter $\beta$ must satisfy $\beta < 1/\gamma^U$.
-In implementation terms, this corresponds to maximizing the transformed score \(-ES_\beta\), equivalently minimizing \(ES_\beta\).

 Samples of size $n = 10^4$ are generated from Fr\'echet distributions.
 Companion Burr runs were also conducted but are not shown, as they display the same qualitative sensitivity in \(k\) and \(\beta\) and were omitted for brevity.
 As in the previous simulation studies, the remaining parameters are chosen analogously.
 The number of upper order statistics $k$ is varied over 25 equally spaced values between $50$ and $n/4$.
-The energy score was evaluated for candidate values of $\gamma$ on a grid
+The Energy score was evaluated over the compact parameter space

-consisting of 150 equidistant points.
-To study the sensitivity of the estimator to the parameter $\beta$ in the score, three different values were considered,
+using a grid of 150 equidistant candidate values. {The interval is a heuristic choice, included to contain the true value while also allowing the estimator to select substantially heavier-tailed alternatives.} To study the sensitivity of the estimator to the parameter $\beta$ in the score, three different values were considered,

 For each tail index $\gamma_G$, the estimated values $\hat{\gamma}_k$ obtained from the three energy-score-based estimators and the Hill estimator are plotted against $k$.
 The true value $\gamma_G$ is shown as a horizontal reference line.